greenm01/vb4x/docs/vb4x_specs.md

 Ground units and fighter squadrons are produced via colony industry, distributed across the surface or in underground factories.

-Each turn, the maximum number of units under construction planetside is equal to the colony's Population Unit (PU).
-Larger population colonies are able to produce faster.

 Ships (excluding fighter squadrons) constructed planetside incur a 100% PC increase due to the added cost of orbital launch, and require a spaceport to commission.

 ## 3.2 Planetside Repair